initial-commit/minicluster/README.md

 It can be used in various ways:

 * as a platform-engineering tool for developers
+* to test processes like: upgrade paths, backup restoration
 * for black-box testing and system testing (also in failure scenarios)
 * to develop cloud-based Linux images
 * for setting up and operating homelabs